One-Touch Join process and deployment overview

-G Suitedeployments, you can change the 24-hour quota by Requesting an increase to API limits and then increasing the Maximum G Suite API requests, but this is a paid-for service.
+- For Google Workspace deployments, you can change the 24-hour quota by Requesting an increase to API limits and then increasing the Maximum Google Workspace API requests, but this is a paid-for service.

 - For Exchange deployments, you can change the 24-hour quota by increasing the Find Items Request Quota.